All Dog FriendlyAll Dog Friendly

 The three-hour rule for road-tripping a dog

-By Priya, who walks Toronto for the pack
+By Holly & Bella, who walk the map for the pack

 Humans plan road trips in miles.
 Dogs experience them in bladders.
 The rule that has never failed us: a real stop every three hours — not a shoulder-of-the-highway stop, a ten-minute walk where something has smells.
 Rest stops with a grass strip count.
 A small-town main street counts double.